sandordaroczi/Projects-in-Processing/Tetris/readme.md

 Pressing the down key will drop down the pieces to the bottom.

-Upon pressed, the up arrow will rotate the current piece with 90°.
+Upon pressed, the up arrow key will rotate the current piece with 90°.